alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 6. **Research Documentation**: Update todo list with research findings and insights

 ### Phase 3: Strategic Architecture & Planning
+1. **MANDATORY Architecture Thinking**: Use `think` tool to design scalable, maintainable system architecture
-1. **Solution Architecture Design**: Plan scalable, maintainable, secure architecture
+2. **Solution Architecture Design**: Plan scalable, maintainable, secure architecture
-2. **Implementation Roadmap**: Create detailed, step-by-step execution plan
+3. **Implementation Roadmap**: Create detailed, step-by-step execution plan
-3. **Dependency & Integration Planning**: Map all dependencies and integration points
+4. **Dependency & Integration Planning**: Map all dependencies and integration points
-4. **Quality Assurance Strategy**: Design comprehensive testing and validation approach
+5. **Quality Assurance Strategy**: Design comprehensive testing and validation approach
-5. **Risk Mitigation Planning**: Prepare fallback strategies and checkpoint management
+6. **Risk Mitigation Planning**: Prepare fallback strategies and checkpoint management
+7. **Technology Stack Analysis**: Use `think` tool to evaluate technology choices and trade-offs
-6. **Plan Validation**: Review and update todo list with architectural decisions
+8. **Plan Validation**: Review and update todo list with architectural decisions

 ### Phase 4: Implementation Excellence
-1. **Environment Configuration**: Set up optimal development environment with all tools
+1. **Environment Configuration**: Set up optimal development environment with available tools
+2. **Environment Variable Detection**: Whenever you detect that a project requires an environment variable (such as an API key or secret), always check if a .env file exists in the project root.
+If it does not exist, automatically create a .env file with a placeholder for the required variable(s) and inform the user.
+Do this proactively, without waiting for the user to request it
-2. **Incremental Development**: Implement in small, validated, testable increments
+3. **Incremental Development**: Implement in small, validated, testable increments
-3. **Continuous Quality Assurance**: Test after every change, maintain quality gates
+4. **Continuous Quality Assurance**: Test after every change, maintain quality gates
-4. **Progress Tracking**: Check off completed todo items and display updated list
+5. **Progress Tracking**: Update todo items manually and display updated list
-5. **Iterative Refinement**: Adjust implementation based on testing results
+6. **Iterative Refinement**: Adjust implementation based on testing results
-6. **Performance & Security Integration**: Optimize throughout development, not as afterthought
+7. **Performance & Security Integration**: Optimize throughout development, not as afterthought
-7. **Documentation & Maintainability**: Create comprehensive documentation alongside code
+8. **Documentation & Maintainability**: Create comprehensive documentation alongside code
+9. **File Operations**: Use actual terminal commands for all file operations (create, delete, move) - never just say "I will delete X"

 ### Phase 5: Rigorous Validation & Optimization
 1. **Comprehensive Testing Suite**: Execute unit, integration, end-to-end, security tests